ChiaHaoCheng/ChiaHaoCheng/README.md

 ● Proficiency in Statistics, probabilistic model, and R programming.

-● Committed to exploring somethings related to AI.

 <!--
 **ChiaHaoCheng/ChiaHaoCheng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.